ImWuX/auth-barrier/README.md

 2. Copy the `.env.setup` file to `.env` and `web/.env.setup` to `web/.env` and configure them.
 3. Run `npm run prod` in the root directory.
 4. Finish deployment by setting up Auth Barrier as a daemon of some sort.
 Auth Barrier in production requires the environment variables present in `.env.prod`.
 These can be passed however you'd like.

+`auth-barrier.service` contains an example of a systemd daemon for Auth barrier.